otrv4/otrv4/otrv4.md

 ## User Profile

-OTRv4 introduces mandatory user profile publication.
+OTRv4 introduces mandatory user profile publication in a public place.
 The user profile contains the Cramer-Shoup long term public key, signed version support information, and a signed profile expiration date.
 Both parties will include the user profile in the beginning of the DAKE.
 The frequency of the user profile publication is determined by its expiration and renewal policy.

-(TODO: IT HAS to be published in a public space as well)

 ### Creating an User Profile

-(TODO: why is Bob necessary here?
-The user profile creation doesn't happen during a conversation, right?)

-To create a user profile, both Alice and Bob generate:
+To create a user profile:

 1. The Cramer-Shoup key-pair: PK, SK
 2. Version support information string in the same format as OTRv3 Query Messages [3]